 I utilize the process of printmaking to create direct and sincere work.
 Issues concerning the construction of a home, feelings of belonging and being grounded while at the same time displaced, are the themes presented in my pieces.
-Love pain, élan, melancholy, yearning, sentiment, and bittersweet longing with all its positives and negatives are the essence and the initial motivation behind my practice; longing for an unreachable utopian vision constructed from ideas and practices of existing, past and present heterotopias, while exploring historic Slavic folklore, mythology and storytelling.
+Love pain, élan, melancholy, yearning, sentiment, and bittersweet longing with all its positives and negatives are the essence and the initial motivation behind my practice; longing for an unreachable utopian vision constructed from ideas and practices of existing, past and present heterotopias.

-Deriving from the traces of more egalitarian ideologies, I am not glorifying or romanticizing old regimes, but instead using my specific experience and cultural history to figure out a present I can live in and foster a space for future.
-Landscape holds the traces of political impact, and I capture them as poetical representations.
-The collage of concrete structures, a hint to socialist architecture I grew up in, as a monument of the past, with the position or absence of bodies and the combination of tropical, central European and Mediterranean vegetation, encountered only in San Francisco resembles the anxious reaction caused by displacement.
+Deriving from the traces of more egalitarian ideologies, I am using my specific experience and cultural history to figure out a present I can live in and foster space for the future, without glorifying or romanticizing old regimes.
+Landscapes hold the traces of political impact, and I capture them as poetic representations.
+The collage of concrete structures - a hint to socialist architecture I grew up in as a monument of the past, with the position or absence of bodies as the exploration of urban setting assemblages resembles the anxious reaction caused by displacement.
 Mixed with a dreamy imaginary landscape, the scene becomes romantic, pink, soft and nostalgic.